Telltale-Modding-Group/ttarch-docs/README.md

 # ttarch-docs
 A guide to reading Telltale Archive files programmatically

+# Credits
+Special thanks to [Lucas Saragosa](https://github.com/LucasSaragosa) for his patience and being so open to sharing his in-depth knowledge regarding the TellTale Tool, making this document and other tools in the community possible.

 # Preface
 This guide assumes knowledge of number bases, specifically [binary, decimal and hexadecimal](https://www.mathsisfun.com/binary-decimal-hexadecimal.html), in addition to [Little Endian and Big Endian notation.](https://betterexplained.com/articles/understanding-big-and-little-endian-byte-order/)